mapbox/underreact/README.md

 This value is used by Autoprefixer to set vendor prefixes in the CSS of your stylesheets, and is used to determine Babel compilation via [babel-preset-env](#babel).

-The default value uses Browserslist's default, which is `> 0.5%, last 2 versions, Firefox ESR, not dead`.

 You can also target different settings for different Underreact modes, by sending an object:

 ```javascript